cmu-sei/crucible/docs/blueprint/index.md

 ## User Guide

-### Blueprint Dashboard
+### MSEL Catalog

-The Blueprint Dashboard shows created MSELs.
+The MSEL Catalog shows created MSELs.
 Here, users are able to select the desired MSEL to work on, as well as create or delete them.

-The following image will show some important hotspots about the Blueprint Dashboard.
+The following image will show some important hotspots about the MSEL Catalog.
 Reference the number on the hotspot to know more about this section.

 ![Blueprint Dashboard OE](../assets/img/blueprintDashboard-v2.png)

-#### Create a Blank MSEL
+#### Add Blank MSEL
 *Hotspot 1:*

 One of the main features of Blueprint is the ability to be able to create a MSEL from scratch via the application.
 This feature is helpful for users since it will eliminate the hassle of using Excel spreadsheets and provide a more user-friendly application that will provide an easier visualization of the information.